Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

-We also have a step-by-step guide for setting up a VPN router which can be found here.
+We also have a step-by-step guide for setting up a VPN router that takes you through the process.
 It’s worth remembering that you’ll need a powerful router to connect a VPN to every device in the network.
 Otherwise, there may be some slowdown in your internet speed.

 Pre-Flashed VPN Routers

 In terms of high-end cybersecurity gifts, you could look at pre-flashed routers designed to work with the likes of NordVPN or ExpressVPN.

 Larger VPN services have paired up with router manufacturers to make things easier for users.
 You’ll be able to find more information about compatibility based on the provider you’ve chosen.

 Pre-flashed routers are simple to set up and use since the VPN is already pre-installed on the device.
 This removes any potential difficulties for the recipient and makes it great for older users or technophobes.